PicnicSupermarket/picnicsupermarket.github.io/README.md

 1. Create a new file in the `_posts` folder which follows the naming conventions.
 2. The mandatory fields are: `layout`, `title`, `technology`, `image`, `desc`, `proj-url`, `proj-num`.
 3. If this is a "Coming Soon" project, use the `coming-soon.png` image.
 Otherwise, drop a new file in the `images` folder and simply reference it by its name.
+4. Regenerate the site using `jekyll build --future`.

 ## Built using
 + [GitHub Pages](https://pages.github.com/)